Preparing for the New Payday Super Legislation

 Contents

-Payday super is an upcoming requirement to pay employees their superannuation entitlements on the same day as their regular pay.
+Payday Super is a new Australian law requiring employers to pay employees their superannuation entitlements on the same day as their regular pay.
 The new legislation aims to improve retirement outcomes for Australian workers.

 What is payday super?